 To “manual pin” right away with the Tailwind extension, you can send it to your schedule and then go to your schedule in Tailwind and click “pin now.”
 Or, you can do what I generally do, which is just “schedule” the pin for a custom time, 1 minute in the future 😉

 Is Repinning with Tailwind Worth It?

-While using to Tailwind to repin doesn’t count as a true repin (but rather a fresh copy [not the same as a true fresh pin though]), I do believe it still helps with the aggregate pin count on a pin.
+While using Tailwind to repin doesn’t count as a true repin (but rather a fresh copy [not the same as a true fresh pin though]), I do believe it still helps with the aggregate pin count on a pin.
 And when you’re paying attention to what’s happening with a pin, you’re able to help “steer” it in the right direction to getting properly indexed by Pinterest and found where you hope it will be found.

 And maybe it's just for my own peace of mind, but I often like to repin from somewhere “good” — i.e. if my pin shows up in the search results for a keyword I was targeting, I want to pin it right from the search results.
 Or if a pin on a particular board seems to be getting more attention than other “versions” of the pin (because aggregate pin counts aren't perfect), I want to repin that specific version to try and keep the momentum going.

-But if there are no relevant repins or shares on my pin yet, or if I see one of my pins (from my own board) show up somewhere good and want to try and encourage Pinterest to keep it there, I might use Tailwind’s extension to schedule it for later, or pin it right away (1 minute in the future).
+But if there are no relevant repins or shares on my pin yet, or if I see one of my pins (from my own board) show up somewhere good and want to try and encourage Pinterest to keep it there, I might use Tailwind's extension to schedule it to another board later, or pin it right away (1 minute in the future).